naseer-rehman/uwo-course-app/README.md

 ### Important Note

 This project will no longer get updated (maybe) since UWO has removed public access to time/location data related to course components.
 Without this, it is impossible to (legally) continue further with this project.

-I wonder if I can scrape information behind an authentication wall for educational purposes... 🤔